CorsoSource/metatools/README.md

 	print x
 ```
 Note also that the function returns the thread handle itself.
 See the docstring for the decorator for more details on how that works.

+Additionally, the thread can be named with `name=`.
+Setting `maxAllowedRuntime=` will _make sure_ the thread dies in a certain amount of time.
+If you're worried an async thread will live past its prime, this is an easy way to make sure it's not there.
+Eventually.

+Also added is `findThreads` which will return a list of named threads matching a pattern given (i.e. regex).

+And for those cheating off other thread's work, you can use `getThreadObject` to get a live reference to something in another thread.
+> WARNING: Grabbing and mutating objects _from outside threads_ is sheer lunacy and is beyond bad practice!
+This function exists to make `ExtraGlobal` functional and to overcome a few extremely niche edge cases in how Jython operates (as compared to, say, CPython).

 ### timing